The Office of Procurement Services will be referred to as “procurement services” within the context of university procurement policies and procedures.

 Nova Southeastern University, consistent with federal, state, and local laws, encourages and promotes the participation of certified minority business enterprises.
 Minority enterprises compete equally with majority firms and must provide the university with the same quality goods and services.

-Procurement management will comply with the records management policy of the university.
+Procurement services will comply with the records management policy of the university.

-The Office of Procurement Management (OPM) in conjunction with Facilities Management and Financial Operations, is responsible for assisting in the proper disposal of university owned equipment, supplies or materials that have been declared surplus property.
+The Office of Procurement Services (OPS) in conjunction with Facilities Management and Financial Operations, is responsible for assisting in the proper disposal of university owned equipment, supplies or materials that have been declared surplus property.
 Items that departments no longer use can be redistributed to other departments sold, donated, or scrapped.
-The sale of surplus items shall be accomplished by competitive bids administered by OPM.
+The sale of surplus items shall be accomplished by competitive bids administered by OPS.
 This policy does not preclude the University of disposing of equipment or supplies through trade-in toward the purchase of new items.